 What is Debriefing?

 After a meltdown or other traumatic or stressful event, it is beneficial to sit down together as a family, without the child with PWS, and talk about what has just happened.
+Allowing everyone to express their thoughts and feelings, no matter what they are, can build connection, defuse intense emotion, and set the stage for family problem solving.

 Why Debriefing is Important?